-Right now is a very hard time for us all.
-Even if you think the kids are not stressed, they perceive your stress and worry.
-Please try to take care of yourself.
-Take moments to recharge your batteries so you can be there for them.
-Please try to get yourselves outside, even if there’s bad weather.
-Please wash your hands regularly.
-Now, this brings me to what we all know - that we also need kids washing their hands, and avoiding touching their faces (nose, mouth, eyes, ears), and practicing social distancing.
-A tall order!
+Right now is a very difficult time for us all.
+Even if you think your kids are not stressed, they perceive your stress and worry.
+Please try to take care of yourself, take moments to recharge your batteries so you can be there for your children.
+Try to get outside, even if there’s bad weather.
+Wash your hands regularly.
+This brings me to what we all know that we need kids also wearing masks, washing their hands, and practicing social distancing.
+This is tall order!

-I am hearing from clients and friends alike that you are talking yourself blue in the face and your kids are still not mindful of what we know are good practices towards keeping you and your family safe right now.
+I frequently hear from clients and friends alike that they are talking themselves blue in the face and their kids are still not mindful of good practices towards keeping you and your family safe right now.

-Say, “I’ve been hearing a lot of kids wearing masks all day in school and they actually say they get used to it, they are washing their hands when they first get in the house and they’re feeling proud of themselves because they are forcing themselves to do what they don’t want to do but they know they’re keeping themselves safe and their family safe, even if they don’t think this is a big deal right now.
-They are still proud of themselves that they’re doing what they think is absurd and ridiculous”.
+Try saying this: “I’ve been hearing a lot of kids wearing masks all day in school and they actually say they get used to it, they are washing their hands when they first get in the house and they’re feeling proud of themselves because they are forcing themselves to do what they don’t want to do, but they know they’re keeping themselves safe and their family safe.
+Even if they don’t think this is a big deal right now, they are still proud of themselves that they’re doing what they think is absurd and ridiculous”.

-“I would love to see you keep your mask on when you are at school and out of our house and wash your hands when you first walk in the house.
-When I see you doing it I’m going to tell you you’re doing a great job.
+The Expectations: “I would love to see you keep your mask on when you are at school and out of our house and wash your hands when you first walk in the house.
+When I see you doing both I am going to tell you you’re doing a great job.
 What are some other ways we can keep ourselves and our family safe?
-Yea, it would be great trying to avoid touching your face.
-What parts of your face does the virus love to find its way into?
-That’s right it’s your ears your eyes, your nose, and your mouth.
-We know keeping a 10 foot distance from friends and anyone who doesn’t live in our home is also really going to keep them and us enjoying hanging out for a very long time in the future.
+We know keeping a 6 foot distance from friends and anyone who doesn’t live in our home is also really going to keep them and us enjoying hanging out for a very long time in the future.
 It isn’t easy, but this way there is more fun ahead for everyone.”

 Don’t let your guard down.
 This is not an automatic behavior for your kids yet.
-Mention it at night when talking is easy, mentioned it in the mornings before they leave the house.
-Reinforced every single time you see them doing these actions and within about two weeks you should have your kids practicing these behaviors you really want to see.
+Mention it at night when talking is easy, mention it in the mornings before they leave the house.
+Reinforce the positive behaviors every single time you see them doing these actions and within about two weeks you should have your kids practicing these behaviors you really want to see.

-For specific plans that go beyond this, to learn this method step by step, and for any information please head to my website for parent tip videos and for the articles you’re finding in this fantastic parent resource magazine, www.AllisonCD.com
+For specific plans that go beyond this, to learn this method step by step, and for any information please head to my website, www.AllisonCD.com for parent tips, videos and for the articles you’re finding in this fantastic parenting site.